Robust Graph Neural Networks via Unbiased Aggregation: Introduction

 To unravel the aligned robustness and performance degradation of SoftMedian, TWIRLS, and ElasticGNN, we delve into their theoretical understanding and unveil their inherent connections and limitations in the underlying principles.
 Specifically, their improved robustness can be understood from a unified view of $\ell_1$-based robust graph smoothing.
-Moreover, we unearth the problematic estimation bias of $\ell_1$-based graph smoothing that allows the adversarial impact to accumulate as the attack budget escalates, which provides a plausible explanation of their catastrophic failures.
+Moreover, we unearth the problematic estimation bias of $\ell_1$-based graph smoothing that allows the adversarial impact to accumulate as the attack budget escalates, which provides a plausible explanation of their declining robustness.
 Motivated by these understandings, we propose a robust and unbiased graph signal estimator to reduce the estimation bias in GNNs.
 We design an efficient Quasi-Newton IRLS algorithm that unrolls as robust unbiased aggregation layers to safeguard GNNs against adversarial attacks.
-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=0.3in]
+Our contributions can be summarized as follows:

-\item We provide a unified view of $\ell_1$-based robust graph signal smoothing to justify the improved and closely aligned robustness of representative robust GNNs.
-Moreover, we reveal their estimation bias, which explains their severe performance degradation under large attack budgets.
+\begin{itemize} [leftmargin=0.2in] \item We provide a unified view of $\ell_1$-based robust graph signal smoothing to justify the improved and closely aligned robustness of representative robust GNNs.
+Moreover, we reveal their estimation bias, which explains their severe performance degradation as the attack budgets increase.

-\item We propose a robust and unbiased graph signal estimator to mitigate the estimation bias in $\ell_1$-based graph signal smoothing and design an efficient Quasi-Newton IRLS algorithm to solve the non-smooth and non-convex estimation problem with a theoretical convergence guarantee.
+\item We propose a robust and unbiased graph signal estimator to mitigate the estimation bias in $\ell_1$-based graph signal smoothing and design an efficient Quasi-Newton IRLS algorithm to solve the non-smooth and non-convex estimation problem with theoretical guarantees.

-\item The proposed algorithm can be readily unfolded as feature aggregation layers in GNNs, which not only provides clear interpretability but also covers many classic GNNs as special cases.
+\item The proposed algorithm can be readily unfolded as feature aggregation building blocks in GNNs, which not only provides clear interpretability but also covers many classic GNNs as special cases.

-\item Extensive experiments demonstrate that our proposed GNN significantly improves the robustness against large-budget adaptive attacks, e.g., outperforming the best existing model by $16\%$ and $28.6\%$ under local attack of budget $100\%$ and $200\%$ on Cora ML, while maintaining clean accuracy.
+\item Comprehensive experiments demonstrate that our proposed GNN significantly improves the robustness while maintaining clean accuracy.
 We also provide comprehensive ablation studies to validate its working mechanism. \end{itemize}